-Today is the day: Amazon just launched its first dedicated skincare line.
-It's called Belei, and it's the umbrella brand for 12 different skincare products (well, 12 different skincare products so far).
+Did you know that Amazon has a dedicated skincare line?
+It's called Belei, and it's the umbrella brand for a variety of different skincare products.
 It only makes sense that the mega-retailer would create its own skincare line, seeing as it's already a hub for beauty products; it consistently adds new offerings to its virtual shelves—offerings that rival those from other beauty retailers like Target, CVS, Ulta, and Sephora.
 If we're being completely honest, we're surprised that a dedicated beauty brand is only launching now.

 As with any buzzy beauty launch, we couldn't wait to find out more about the brand—namely the price point, product selection, packaging, and formulations.
 We knew that it would be free of sulfates, parabens, and phthalates, along with being cruelty-free, but we were itching to get our hands on the products to try the formulas out for ourselves.
-Luckily, Byrdie's senior editor Lindsey Metrus had the chance to test the products out ahead of their launch.
-Now we have all the details.
-Keep scrolling to get our honest and unfiltered reviews of 3 of Belei's brand new products.
+Luckily, senior editor Lindsey Metrus had the chance to test the products out ahead of their launch.
+Now, we have all the details.
+Keep scrolling to get our honest and unfiltered review of Belei's products.

 Let's cover all the basics before we delve into the product details.
 As mentioned before, each Belei product is formulated without sulfates, parabens, and phthalates.
 It's also cruelty-free.
 The purpose behind the brand is to simplify skincare, delivering effective products that are centered around a few key ingredients.
 As the brand states on its Amazon homepage, there's "nothing less, nothing more" about it.

-Then there's this jar moisturizer, which is formulated around a single star ingredient: retinol.
+Retinol Refining Moisturizer ($28): Then there's this jar moisturizer, which is formulated around a single star ingredient: retinol.
 Retinol is known for helping with everything from acne to fine lines and wrinkles.
 Belei combines the buzzy skincare ingredient with hyaluronic acid and squalane to keep the skin hydrated, plump, and happy.
-We must say, at only $35, this is much more budget-friendly than other retinol-infused creams on the market.
+We must say, at only $28, this is much more budget-friendly than other retinol-infused creams on the market.

-The base of this lightweight eye cream is composed of three ingredients: shea butter, hyaluronic acid, and aloe vera.
-All 3 of these ingredients plump up fine lines and wrinkles as well as hydrate the dry and delicate under-eye skin.
+Triple-Peptide Eye Cream ($18): The base of this lightweight eye cream is composed of three ingredients: shea butter, hyaluronic acid, and aloe vera.
+All three of these ingredients plump up fine lines and wrinkles as well as hydrate the dry and delicate under-eye skin.
 While it says nothing about dark circle eradication (which is a main concern for many of us) it will certainly ease dryness and puffiness.

-Belei has 4 separate serums that are currently live and up for purchase on Amazon's website.
+Hydrating Hyaluronic Acid Serum ($28): Belei has four separate serums that are currently live and up for purchase on Amazon's website.
 The first is this hyaluronic acid serum, which is meant (as all other HA serums are) to plump and hydrate the skin.
 What sets it apart from others is that it contains 5 specialized forms of HA for maximum efficacy.

-This is the perfect moisturizer to pair with the brand's aforementioned Vitamin C Moisturizer if that's your thing.
+Vitamin C + Hyaluronic Acid Serum ($35): This is the perfect moisturizer to pair with the brand's aforementioned Vitamin C Moisturizer if that's your thing.
 It uses the same brightening ingredient to even skin tone and provide antioxidant protection.
-Basically, this might be the Belei serum for you if your skin is showing signs of sun damage (on that note: use SPF every single day to prevent damage from appearing in the first place!).
+Basically, this might be the Belei serum for you if your skin is showing signs of sun damage (on that note: use SPF every single day to prevent damage from appearing in the first place).

-If it's specifically dark spots that have you down, reach for this Belei serum, which uses a combination of niacinimide and plankton extract to ease dark spots and hyperpigmentation.
+Dark Spot Solution Serum ($22): If it's specifically dark spots that have you down, reach for this Belei serum, which uses a combination of niacinimide and plankton extract to ease dark spots and hyperpigmentation.
 It's even purported to work on dark spots left behind from past blemishes.
-(Niacinimide, by the way, is a derivative of vitamin B3 that increases collagen production and cell turnover.
-Read more about it by clicking here).
+(Niacinimide, by the way, is a derivative of vitamin B3 that increases collagen production and cell turnover).

 Masks and Cleansers